Transnational Feminism, Solidarity, and Social Justice

 Call for Research Grants on Transnational Feminism, Solidarity, and Social Justice

-Deadline: October 31, 2022In an effort to promote global research collaborations, the OSUN project on Transnational Feminism, Solidarity, and Social Justice invites applications for three research grants of up to USD 5,000 each.
+Deadline Expired on October 31, 2022In an effort to promote global research collaborations, the OSUN project on Transnational Feminism, Solidarity, and Social Justice invites applications for three research grants of up to USD 5,000 each.
 All faculty affiliated with OSUN member institutions are eligible to apply.

 The research project must feature significant engagement with transnational feminism, solidarity, and social justice and involve faculty members from at least two different OSUN colleges or universities.
 Research must be completed by the end of May 2023 and priority will be given to research projects that meaningfully involve OSUN colleges and universities located outside Western Europe and North America.
 Applicants will be notified of the committee’s decisions by 14 November 2022.
 Grant recipients will be invited to present their projects and research findings as part of the Transnational Feminism, Solidarity, and Social Justice network courses.

 What can be funded?